+1. PERFORMANCE FOCUS

+Establishes appropriate, yet challenging, performance goals for our incentive plans, including use of relative metrics, and implements plans that motivate leadership to achieve consistent, long-term performance

+RISK MANAGEMENT

+Encourages sustainable performance over time and discourages excessive risk-taking

+3. BALANCE

-(71) 1.
-PERFORMANCE FOCUS Establishes appropriate, yet challenging, performance goals for our incentive plans and implements plans that motivate leadership to achieve consistent, long-term performance 2.
-RISK MANAGEMENT Encourages sustainable performance over time and discourages excessive risk-taking 2,9 3.
-BALANCE Utilizes incentive plan components that are quantitative and linked to stockholder return and financial results and are balanced by key individual performance objectives qualitatively evaluated by our Compensation Committee 4.
-COMPETITIVE Provides a competitive pay program that is forward-looking and that will attract and retain high-quality executives who can produce outstanding results for the Company , 5.
-STEWARDSHIP Focuses on the performance of the Company as a whole, as well as individual goals, while promoting our culture and rewarding adherence to our risk framework
+Utilizes incentive plan components that are quantitative and linked to stockholder return and financial results and are balanced by key individual performance objectives qualitatively evaluated by our Compensation Committee

+4. COMPETITIVE

+Provides a competitive pay program that is forward-looking and that will attract and retain high-quality executives who can produce outstanding results for the Company

+5. STEWARDSHIP

+Focuses on the performance of the Company as a whole, as well as individual goals, while promoting our culture and rewarding adherence to our risk framework and procedures, as well as the compensation of our named executive officers.

 We urge stockholders to read the "Compensation Discussion and Analysis" and the related narrative and tabular compensation disclosure included in this Proxy Statement.
-The "Compensation Discussion and Analysis" provides detailed information regarding our executive compensation program and policies and procedures, as well as the compensation of our named executive officers.
+The "Compensation Discussion and Analysis" provides detailed information regarding our executive compensation program and policies